From One to Two Dimensions: Magnetic Phases in Weakly Coupled Spin Ladders: Results

 With the magnetization data for small and large intraladder couplings in figs. \ref{fig:fig3} and \ref{fig:fig4}, respectively, we show that the schematic phase diagram in fig. \ref{fig:phasediagram2} is independent of $\gamma$.
 For a single spin ladder with small $\gamma \lesssim 0.3$ and without interladder coupling ($J' = 0$), the gapless phase spans a width of $3\gamma$ from $h_{c_1}$ to $h_{c_2}$.
-For larger $\gamma$, the width of the gapless region increases less strongly with $\gamma$, see supplementary fig. \ref{fig:figures_SI_single_spin_ladder}.
+For larger $\gamma$, the width of the gapless region increases less strongly with $\gamma$.
 The width of the gapless region also increases with $J'$, see fig. \ref{fig:fig3} for small $\gamma$, until the system becomes gapless at $J'_c \approx 0.1$ for $\gamma \gg 1$ and $J'_c < 0.9$ for $\gamma \ll 1$, as shown in fig. \ref{fig:fig5}.
 Hence, the parameter region of the gapless phase in fig. \ref{fig:fig2} can be estimated from the coupling parameters.

 The critical interladder coupling $J'_c$ is the same whether every rung or every second rung is coupled with $J'$, and the only difference between these two cases is the magnitude of the staggered order for small $\gamma$.
-In fig. \ref{fig:fig_phase_diagram_gamma_0}, we show that a system where every rung is coupled exhibits larger staggered order in the antiferromagnetic phase and is less magnetized along $z$.
-Moreover, we find that the ratio of staggered magnetization to magnetization can be used to differentiate between systems where every rung is coupled and those where only a few rungs are coupled, see fig. \ref{fig:fig_phase_diagram_gamma_0}(c) and (f).
+In fig. \ref{fig:fig6}, we show the ratio of staggered magnetization to magnetization in the decoupled rung limit of $\gamma = 0$ for a system where every rung is coupled (panel (a)) compared to one where every second rung is coupled, see panel (b).
+Note that we only plot data in the staggered phase with $0.49 > m^z > 0.01$ and $m^x_a > 0.01$.
+We can clearly observe the difference around $h = 1$: while $m^x_a/m^z (h)$ is smoothly decreasing with increasing field around $h \approx 1$ for a spin ladder where every rung is coupled, we see that there is a large jump from $h<J_{\perp}$ to $h>J_{\perp}$ in panel (b) for a system where every second rung is coupled.
+Thus, the ratio of $m^x_a/m^z$ can be used as a sensitive measure to determine whether all rungs of a spin ladder or only a subset of them are coupled with an interladder coupling $J'$ by comparing values for magnetic fields above and below the energy scale set by the rung coupling.